- Web Designer/Developer

 The Faculty of Computing and Engineering accept a range of alternative combination of qualifications such as OCR Nationals and OCR Cambridge Technicals.

-HNC applications in a relevant subject area will be considered for year 1 entry only.
+HNC requirement is overall Distinction in a relevant subject area for year 1 entry only.

-HND applications in a relevant subject area may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.
+HND requirement is overall Distinction in a relevant subject area.
+HND applications may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.

 Ulster Foundation Degree

-Pass in Foundation Degree with an overall mark of 60% and minimum 55% in all taught level 5 modules.
+Pass in Foundation Degree with an overall mark of 60% in level 5 modules and minimum 55% in all taught level 5 modules.
 Applicants will normally be considered for entry to an associated Honours degree (normally Year 2 entry).

 For further information regarding all of the above qualifications please contact the Faculty admissions staff by T: +44 (0) 28 9036 6305 or E: firstname.lastname@example.org.
 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.